a91quaini/intrinsicFRP/README.md

 It is therefore important to filter out the problematic factors from the model.

-For **selecting the set of useful risk factors**, our toolkit implements the iterative factor screening procedure of [@gospodinov2014misspecification] and the one-step Oracle selection procedure of [@quaini2023tradable].
+For **selecting the set of useful risk factors**, our toolkit implements the iterative factor screening procedure of [@gospodinov2014misspecification], the one-step Oracle selection procedure of [@quaini2023tradable], and the three-step procedure of [@feng2020taming].

 $$\gamma=\arg\min_{g\in\mathbb R^K}E[R_tM_t]'Var[R]^{-1}E[R_tM_t].$$
 The screening procedure of [@gospodinov2014misspecification] is based on the result